Coping With Recurrent Depression

 Here are some things they may help:

 - Seek out support.
 You may want to be alone when your emotions start to take over, but isolating yourself will trigger depression symptoms.
-Let your loved ones know you are struggling or consider joining a support group to help you reach out to other others who understand what it is like living with depression.
+Let your loved ones know you are struggling or consider joining a support group to help you reach out to others who understand what it is like living with depression.

 If you think you may be suffering from a depression relapse, reach out to your doctor or therapist.
 Recurrent depression is common and nothing for you to be ashamed of.